PyCQA/flake8-pyi/README.rst

 * Y013: Non-empty class body must not contain "...".
 * Y014: All default values for arguments must be "...".
 A stronger version of Y011 that includes arguments without type annotations.
+* Y015: Top-level attribute must not have a default value.

 The following warnings are disabled by default: